 Sayori's Unohana Mabushi

-Place a strainer in a bowl filled with water and strain the okara while soaking it in water.
-This makes it easier for fine okara grains to fall down to the bottom of the bowl.
+Place a strainer over a bowl of water and strain the okara while submerged in the water.
+This helps the fine particles of okara fall to the bottom of the bowl.

-Once it has been completely strained, drain the dissolved water into a strainer with soaked on it, then squeeze the soaked water and drain the water.
+Once strained, pour the water with the okara dissolved into a strainer with a cloth on top, then squeeze the cloth to remove the water.

-Add [1] okara, egg yolk, vinegar and sugar to a pot and mix well.
+Put the okara (from step 1), egg yolk, vinegar, and sugar into a pot and mix well

-Put the sake in a pot, bring to a boil, then add the tan leaves from the roots and roast the sake.
-After cooking it over quickly, let it cool down.
+Put sake in a pot and bring to a boil, then add the mitsuba roots and stir-fry in sake.
+Once lightly cooked, turn out the mitsuba into namaage and let cool

-Sayori's kelp jime is dipped into sweet and vinegar made from vinegar, sugar and water, to remove the aroma of kelp.
-Wipe away any water with kitchen paper and then cut into shredded pieces about 5mm thick.
+To make konbujime, dip the Sayori in a sweet vinegar made from vinegar, sugar, and water to remove the konbu aroma.
+Wipe off the water with kitchen paper and then slice diagonally into thin strips about 5mm thick

 -